 - Set ground rules ahead of time.
 For instance, each person will have a chance to speak, but when one person is talking no one else is allowed to interrupt with a negative comment.

 - Begin the meeting with one person explaining the importance of open communication.

 - During the meeting, each family member should speak about an issue or concern.
 It doesn’t have to be negative — speak about positive topics, as well.
 Discuss how to fix concerns or compromise for a better outcome.

-No. 9: Parents have the final sayUltimately, the ability for a college graduate to live at home is a courtesy extended by their parents.
+Ultimately, the ability for a college graduate to live at home is a courtesy extended by their parents.
 That means parents get to make the final call about house rules.
-Lynell Ross stressed the importance of establishing and upholding needed rules.
-“Letting your college kids run all over you is a perfect storm for creating entitled adults,” she said.
-If a child doesn’t agree with the rules, that's a greater incentive to find a job and secure different housing.

 When a grad moves home, tensions can run high — especially now.
 By adhering to rules, families can adjust to a new normal and emerge with stronger relationships.

 Claire Barber is a mental health consultant, relationship expert, and dating coach.
 She has a deep passion for helping people build stronger connections with each other and grow in their relationships.
 She believes healthy relationships are vital for mental health and vice versa.
 Looking at relationships and dating from a holistic perspective, Barber loves to help people improve in multiple areas in their personal, romantic, and spiritual life.
 Besides the advice she shares on her blog, Treeological, Barber has also been published on BestLife, HelloGiggles, Romper, Mind Body Green, and Yahoo Lifestyle.